Ornamentalism: Analysis

+Criticism

-CriticismOrnamentalism has attracted considerable attention from both academics and the public.
+Ornamentalism has attracted considerable attention from both academics and the public.
 Stanley Hoffmann, a history professor at Harvard University described the book as "delightful and instructive", revealing a "far more complex reality" of the British Empire.
 Richard Gott, a journalist and historian, argued that "his book is not just a restatement of traditional conservative history, it is a romantic and postmodernist version suitable for the New Labour era."

 The book has also been criticized for underplaying the racial elements of the British imperial project.
 This view was echoed by Fouad Ajami, a former professor of Middle Eastern history and politics at Princeton University and Johns Hopkins University.
 Gyan Prakash, a historian and professor at Princeton University, argued that "The empire itself was based on a racial divide -- you cannot get away from that."